appcircleio/appcircle-docusaurus/docs/self-hosted-runner/installation.md

 ./ac-runner service -c install
 ```

-Once you complete this step, its state should be seen as `Online` Self-hosted Runners" list.
+Once you complete this step, its state should be seen as `Online` in "Self-hosted Runners" list.

 ### 5. Build App